 If your healthcare issue does not need urgent attention, you may rather wait for a GP appointment.
 These are usually available within a few days at most Romford surgeries.
 Call your local surgery to request an appointment.

 There are a number of drop in health services in Romford.
-The main facility is the Harold Wood Polyclinic, which is open between 8am and 8pm every day of the week.
+The main facility is the North Street Medical Care, which is open between 8am and 6.30pm Monday to Friday.

 There is also the Mawney Medical Centre, open daily from 8am.

 Call the Mawney Centre on 01708 741 096 for more information and general enquiries.

 Whether you are referred to the walk-in medical clinic Romford or you present as a drop in patient, there are many different departments dealing with a variety of health conditions.
 Below are some useful telephone numbers for Romford residents who need medical services.

 Romford Plumber has made this guide to help Romford residents access the local services they need, because we want to support our local community.
 Access the right medical treatment when you need it with Romford’s healthcare services.